waqar-pro/Pod-Security-Standards/README.md

 ## Overview

-This lab demonstrates how to implement and enforce **Pod Security Standards (PSS)** in Kubernetes.
+This work demonstrates how to implement and enforce **Pod Security Standards (PSS)** in Kubernetes.
 Pod Security Standards define different isolation levels for Pods to restrict what they can do at the namespace level.

 ---